 I also finally realized that CALORIES AREN’T BAD.
 We need them to survive!
 I learned to enjoy and appreciate my food.
 Now I see FOOD AS FUEL TO CRUSH MY WORKOUTS and get through my very busy/long days with energy to spare.
 And guess what?
 When I do enjoy a treat or two I have no guilt and just go back to my normal routine. it’s so good to be free of guilt and shame around food.

 Along this journey I changed my mindset on exercise as well, I finally learned:

-As I practiced and taught this mindset to my clients I changed how I felt about myself and watched my clients feel better in their skin too, as women we are constantly bombarded with messaging about how we need to look, my industry loves to tell women to get ready for bikini season – as we owe it to the world to look good – how about we owe it to ourselves to feel great and be healthy?
+As I practiced and taught this mindset to my clients, I really changed how I felt about myself.
+I watched my clients feel better in their own skin too.
+As women, we are constantly bombarded with messaging about how we need to look.
+My industry loves to tell women to get ready for bikini season – as we owe it to the world to look good – how about we owe it to ourselves to feel great and be healthy?

 Create a mindset of a positive body image.
 Let us help you!
 Book a consult with one of our personal trainers today.